 Though Akana called this “ridiculous,” she made no effort to defend her position, instead devolving into ad hominem attacks and invective.
 She makes the absurd claim that the Grassroot Institute has no roots in Hawaii, and goes on to make the outrageous statement that, “Krischel and his ilk are the foreigners and they are the racists!
 They need to go back to where they came from and take with them their racist attitude.
 We don’t need them to spoil our Hawaii.”
 As Mr. Krischel is from Hawaii, it leaves one to wonder where she would like him to go “back to.”

 It should be unnecessary to treat such obvious slander seriously, but for the record, Grassroot Institute is a member of a national policy network, but has been active in Hawaii, on Hawaii’s issues, since it was founded here in 2001.

 Mr. Krischel was born in Hawaii, went to Punahou, had a paper route in Wahiawa, and picked pineapple for Del Monte as a summer and weekend job.
 What’s truly outrageous is that Ms. Akana takes the position from the outset that a.)

-One must pass some sort of “Hawaiian-enough” litmus test before one even dares to express an opinion on the Akaka Bill—a Bill that (let’s not forget) affects all of Hawaii and not only Native Hawaiians); and that b.)
-Anyone expressing a negative opinion of the Akaka Bill is a racist who needs to get out of Hawaii.
+One must pass some sort of “Hawaiian-enough” litmus test before one even dares to express an opinion on the Akaka Bill—a bill that (let’s not forget) affects all of Hawaii and not only Native Hawaiians; and that anyone expressing a negative opinion of the Akaka Bill is a racist who needs to get out of Hawaii.